8e7an/dotvim/NOTES.md

 `g%` Repeat last substitution, but globally.

-`gq` Auto indent line?
+`gqq` Auto indent line and move cursor to new line.

+`gqis` Auto indent in sentence and move cursor to new line.

+`gqas` Auto indent around paragraph and move cursor to new line.

+`gwq` Auto indent line and keep cursor in the same place.

+`gwis` Auto indent in sentence and keep cursor in the same place.

+`gwas` Auto indent around paragraph and keep cursor in the same place.

 `gn` Go to next occurrence of last searched term (buffer /) switching to visual mode.

 `gN` Go to previous occurrence of last searched term (buffer /) switching to visual mode.

 `g0` Go to the start of the (wrapped) line.